iov-one/docs/docs/iov-name-service/clients/00-iov-core.md

 [IOV-Core](https://github.com/iov-one/iov-core) is a powerful typescript library which contains multiple packages to:
 - manage all your private keys with [iov-keycontrol](https://github.com/iov-one/iov-core/tree/master/packages/iov-keycontrol)
 - connect to the IOV Name Service with [iov-bns](https://github.com/iov-one/iov-core/tree/master/packages/iov-bns)
-- experiment all its features using a CLI with [iov-cli](https://github.com/iov-one/iov-core/tree/master/packages/iov-cli)
+- experiment with all its features using a CLI with [iov-cli](https://github.com/iov-one/iov-core/tree/master/packages/iov-cli)

 And also:

 - connect to different chains with [iov-multichain](https://github.com/iov-one/iov-core/tree/master/packages/iov-multichain) including Ethereum with [iov-ethereum](https://github.com/iov-one/iov-core/tree/master/packages/iov-ethereum)

-## Using IOV-cli from IOV-core to connect to the IOV Name Service
+## Using IOV-cli From IOV-core To Connect To The IOV Name Service

 The best way to understand how IOV-core (v.
 16.0) works and how you can create a human readable address such as `antoine*iov` which is linked to an Cosmos address for example is to use the [iov-cli](https://github.com/iov-one/iov-core/tree/master/packages/iov-cli) and follow the readme below: